Install empiricaldist if we don't already have it

 But it was a mistake.
 At the risk of giving away the ending, the Low Birthweight Paradox is a statistical artifact.
 In fact, maternal smoking is harmful to babies, regardless of birthweight.
 It only seems beneficial because the analysis is misleading.

-An explanation came in 2006 from epidemiologists at Harvard University and the National Institutes of Health (NIH), based on data from 3 million babies born in 1991.
+A clearer explanation came in 2006 from epidemiologists at Harvard University and the National Institutes of Health (NIH), based on data from 3 million babies born in 1991.
 Using the same dataset, which is available from the National Center for Health Statistics (NCHS), I will replicate their results and summarize their explanation.
 Then I’ll repeat the analysis with data from 2018, and we’ll see what has changed.

 Three Million Babies Can’t Be Wrong#